-The Project Management Certificate Program covers A Guide to the Project Management Body of Knowledge (PMBOK® Guide), which serves as the fundamental knowledge base for project management.
+The Project Management Executive Certificate covers A Guide to the Project Management Body of Knowledge (PMBOK® Guide), which serves as the fundamental knowledge base for project management.
 Upon completion, you will satisfy the education requirements to sit for the Project Management Professional® Exam.
 Recognized domestically and internationally, the PMP® certification sets the standard for excellence in project management.

 Project Management Job Growth and Talent Gap 2017–2027